Painful intelligence: What AI can tell us about human suffering: Ancient philosophical approaches to suffering

 Stoic philosophers in ancient Greece and Rome had very similar ideas.
 Epictetus, one of the most famous Stoics, describes mechanisms that lead to suffering as follows:\footnote{Paragraph 2 in \EN, compiled approximately 125-135 CE.
-Quotes in this book are taken from the translation by E.~Carter at {\tt classics.mit.edu/Epictetus/epicench.html}.} \begin{quote} [D]esire promises the attainment of that of which you are desirous; and aversion promises the avoiding that to which you are averse.
-However, he who fails to obtain the object of his desire is disappointed, and he who incurs the object of his aversion wretched. {Stoics|see{Epictetus}} \end{quote} These are essentially a reformulation of the points given by the Buddha above.
-We can summarize these philosophical ideas as the following two causes for suffering, each with two variants:\footnote{ My logic is that if something pleasant is not present as in 1b, the point is that one actually \textit{wants} that pleasant thing to be present, so this is also a question of not getting what one wants, as in 1a.
-The same logic shows that 2a and 2b are really the same thing.
-The points 1b and 2b present the difficulty that they use the terms pleasant (or ``pleasing'' in the translation quoted above) and unpleasant (or ``displeasing''), much like the IASP definition of pain.
-(Alternative translations of these two words include ``beloved''/''unbeloved'' (Thanissaro Bhikkhu) ``loved''/''loathed'' (Nanamoli), ``liked''/''disliked'' (P.~Harvey), and indeed ``pleasant''/''unpleasant'' (Piyadassi Thera), given at {\tt https://www.accesstoinsight.org/tipitaka/sn/index.html\#sn56}.)
-I suggest the key here is that ``pleasant'' is here assumed to necessarily lead to wanting (and ``unpleasant'' to aversion), and thus the Buddha is really talking about desire or wanting and aversion.
-When he specifically mentions wanting at the end of the quote, that may be seen as a kind of summary of the two first sentences.} \begin{enumerate} \item[1 a)] Not getting what one wants (Buddha, Epictetus) \item[\ b)] Something pleasant, which one would like to be present, is absent (Buddha)\footnote{I interpret ``separation'', also translated as ``dissociation'', in the quote by the Buddha not simply as absence but as absence of something one would like to be there since it is pleasant.} \item[2 a)] Not being able to avoid what one is averse to, i.e., wants to avoid (Epictetus) \item[\ b)] Something unpleasant is present (Buddha) \end{enumerate}
+Quotes in this book are taken from the translation by E.~Carter at {\tt classics.mit.edu/Epictetus/epicench.html} unless otherwise mentioned.} \begin{quote} [D]esire promises the attainment of that of which you are desirous; and aversion promises the avoiding that to which you are averse.
+However, he who fails to obtain the object of his desire is disappointed, and he who incurs the object of his aversion wretched. {Stoics|see{Epictetus, Seneca, \textit{and} Plutarch }} \end{quote} These are essentially a reformulation of the points given by the Buddha above.
+We can summarize these philosophical ideas as the following two causes for suffering, each with two variants: \begin{enumerate} \item[1 a)] Not getting what one wants (Buddha, Epictetus) \item[\ b)] Something pleasant, which one would like to be present, is absent (Buddha)\footnote{I interpret ``separation'', also translated as ``dissociation'', in the quote by the Buddha not simply as absence but as absence of something one would like to be there since it is pleasant.} \item[2 a)] Not being able to avoid what one is averse to, i.e., wants to avoid (Epictetus) \item[\ b)] Something unpleasant is present (Buddha) \end{enumerate}

-Then, the definitions by the Buddha and Epictetus can be interpreted in terms of wanting (point~1) and aversion (point~2) only.
-Point~1 in particular defines the typical case of frustration, related to reward loss considered above.
-Using the term somewhat liberally, we can also call the suffering in point~2 frustration, since the desire to avoid something is frustrated.
-Thus, we see that both the ideas of both the Buddha and Epictetus can be simply summarized as saying that suffering comes from frustration.